roopeshor/C/README.md

  Documentation are comming soon.

 ## Addons
- A great thing which everyone loves - addon.
-You can add addon and use it easly in C.
+ You can add addon and use it easly.
  ### Creating an addon
  Wrap your all functions in a object and pass it to ```addCExtension``` function, like this:
  ```javascript